OpenBioLink/ITO/README.md

 We offer ITO and related resources as-is and make no representations or warranties of any kind concerning the resources, express, implied, statutory or otherwise, including without limitation warranties of title, merchantability, fitness for a particular purpose, non infringement, or the absence of latent or other defects, accuracy, or the present or absence of errors, whether or not discoverable, all to the greatest extent permissible under applicable law.

+### Contact

+[Samwald research group](https://samwald.info/) @ Section for Artificial Intelligence and Decision Support, Medical University of Vienna matthias.samwald (at) meduniwien.ac.at